elves/elvish/website/learn/tour.md

 # Introduction

 Welcome to the quick tour of Elvish.
-This is the best place to start your Elvish journey if you're already familiar with another shell or programming language.
+This tour works best if you have used another shell or programming language before.

 If you are mainly interested in using Elvish interactively, jump directly to [interactive features](#interactive-features).